Rs. 15 lakh missing after bank’s vehicle hijacked

 The cash-laden Tata Sumo had arrived to fill the chest of an ATM located near Angappa Naickar Street, off Second Line Beach Road.
 While K. Anandan, filling agent, and Surendrakumar Singh, gunman stepped in to the ATM at 7 p.m., Narayanan, the driver was waiting outside with the vehicle, still laden with cash.
 As the driver received a call on his mobile, he alighted from the vehicle, thinking it was his colleagues who had summoned him.
 After locking the vehicle, he entered the ATM, only to be told that he was not summoned.
 When the driver came out, the vehicle was missing.

 They rushed to the North Beach Police Station and filed a complaint.
-The police decided to look first in North Chennai area.
+The police immediately alerted its personnel who were on duty across the city.
+They launched a massive search to trace the cash-laden vehicle.
+They decided to look first in North Chennai area.

 Sensing that they were being cornered, the burglars abandoned the vehicle on North Mada Street in Royapuram and escaped.